zellwk/zellwk.com/src/posts/2019-10-02-design-focus-style.md

   - accessibility
 ---

-**Focus is important.** It tells us what element we're focusing on.
-Most developers on the internet suggest keeping with the default focus style.
+**Focus is important.** It tells us what element we're currently focusing on.
+Most developers suggest keeping the default focus style.

-I think **there are problems with the default style.** I tried to search for inspirations to design a better focus, but I couldn't find anything on this topic.
-So I did a quick research by visiting sites I use and paying attention to their focus styles.
+I think **there are problems with the default style.** I tried searching for inspiration to design a better focus style, but I couldn't find anything on this topic.
+So I did some quick research by visiting sites I use and paying attention to their focus styles.

 I want to document my research and findings in this article.
 I hope it helps you:

 1. Understand the problems with the default focus style
-2. Give you some inspiration to **design your own focus**
+2. Give you some inspiration to **design your own focus styles**

 <!-- more -->

-Let's start off by talking about the pros and cons with the default focus style.
+Let's start off by talking about the pros and cons of browser default focus styles.

 ## Pros and cons with the defaults